Vanaja Girija

 Vanaja Girija is a 1994 Indian Tamil-language comedy film directed by Keyaar.
 The film stars Ramki, Napoleon, Khushbu, and Mohini.
 It was released on 16 December 1994.
-The film is a remake of Engamma Sapatham (1974) written by the same writer, and it was remade in Telugu as Mama Bagunnava (1997) with Mohini reprising her role.
+The film is a remake of another Tamil film Engamma Sapatham (1974).

 Plot

 The veterinarian Anand and the doctor Raja are brothers.
 Their father Ramanathan is a rich retired businessman.
 Vanaja and Girija live with their mother Lakshmi.
 Their father Shankar left them when they were young because of Ramanathan.
 Vanaja and Girija decide to take revenge on Ramanathan by charming his sons.

 Soundtrack

 The music was composed by Ilaiyaraaja (in his 700th film composition).